almamunkhan09/udacity_cloud_devops_project3/README.md

 Solution :

-Divided the CICD pipeline in several steps:
+Dividing the CICD pipeline in several steps:

 1. Build and Test:
   a.
 Build the frontend